Campaigning for nature

 Natural England issues a further statement and publishes the new consent it has issued to the Estate.

 We seek further information from Natural England.
 Among other things, the information provided confirms Natural England has dropped its prosecution of the Estate.
-The prosecution had covered 43 separate grounds and Natural England had considered it necessary due to the scale of the damage, the sheer number of breaches and that a successful prosecution would allow Natural England to secure restoration orders from the court to ensure that the significant damage could be restored.
+The proposed prosecution was to cover 45 separate alleged offences.
+Natural England had considered it necessary due to the scale of the damage, the sheer number of breaches and that a successful prosecution would allow Natural England to secure restoration orders from the court to ensure that the significant damage could be restored.

-Having considered all the information, we consider that Natural England’s decisions were in breach of the requirements of the Habitats Directive and Birds Directive to protect the special wildlife of the South Pennine Moors.
-We submit a formal complaint to the European Commission.
+Having considered all the information, we consider the new management may be in breach of the requirements of the Habitats Directive and Birds Directive to protect the special wildlife of the South Pennine Moors and therefore submitted a formal complaint to the European Commission.